 To perform the actual surgery, Dr. Kwak will make an incision in the upper eyelid.
 Through that opening, he will remove excess skin and fat, while tightening the levator and superior tarsal muscles that are contributing to the problem.
 Once the condition has been addressed and your eyelids have been successfully elevated, he will carefully close the incisions to ensure that any resulting scars are hidden from view.Get Started

 Recovery from asian ptosis surgery

 Because everyone’s body heals at a different rate, all of our patients have unique recovery experiences.
 However, in general you can expect to experience some swelling and bruising around the eye and cheek area, in addition to temporary dry eye.
 To manage these effects, you will be advised to apply cold compresses and keep your eyes well lubricated in the weeks after surgery.
 About seven days after your procedure, you will have a follow-up appointment at Dr. Kwak’s office.
 During that meeting, he will remove any sutures that were placed and assess your progress to ensure that you’re healing properly.

-In general, most of our patients need to stay home from work for about one week after ptosis surgery.
+In general, most of our patients need to stay home from work for about one week after ptosis surgery in New York.
 However, your timeline will depend on a number of factors, and as such Dr. Kwak will provide you with custom instructions during your post-operative appointments.
 In terms of results, you can expect them to continue to improve during the first year following your procedure, at which point your final new look will be apparent.